wa2elgomaa/nodejs-reactjs/readme.md

 - A user can get a history of all his previous orders.
 - An admin can get all users alongside their previous orders.

 # Getting started
 Before you start you should have a recent version of `npm` and `node` installed.

+# Prerequisities
+Navigate to mailingService.js at (server\services) folder and change [mailAccountUser, mailAccountPassword] to your business email and password.

 # 1.0 Clone
 ```
   git clone https://github.com/wa2elgomaa/nodejs-reactjs.git